 In his book: "The Winning Mindset – What Sport Can teach Us About Great Leadership" (p129), Professor Damian Hughes presents some basic information about the brain.
 For instance, the brain is made up of 100 trillion cells, each of which is connected to 10,000 other cells.
-The whole network consists of 1 quadrillion (1.000.000.000.000) connections that control everything we do!
+The whole network consists of 1 quadrillion (1.000.000.000.000) connections that control everything we do.
 This information and knowledge, although only basic, allows one to imagine just how complicated the learning process is.

 How is this basic knowledge concerning the brain linked to playing football?

 Football is all about emotions, as I mentioned earlier.
-Football is also 22 people chasing after one ball.
-The game requires making countless decisions, and adaptation to various situations encountered on the pitch.
+Football is also twebty-two people chasing after one ball.
+The game requires making numerous decisions, and adaptation to various situations encountered on the pitch.
 During a game, our brain not only generates countless amounts of information and processes it in countless old (knowledge that we possess) and new neurological connections (knowledge that we are just assimilating).
 The whole process means that we are unable to remember all this information.
 A player will likewise not be able to process it all, because our brain doesn’t learn in this way.

 This is confirmed by research carried out by psychologist Georg Miller: "The Magical Number seven, Plus or minus two: Some limits on our capacity for processing information" (1956).
-He writes that someone with a short memory is only capable of memorizing from 5 to 9 very small and short bits of information.
+He writes that someone with a short memory is only capable of memorizing from five to nine very small and short bits of information.
 Therefore, a person cannot focus on two things at the same time or information flowing simultaneously from two different sources.
-As a result, in order to learn something and for the learning process and assimilation of information to be effective, the brain focuses on only one thing.
+As a result, to learn something and for the learning process and assimilation of information to be effective, the brain focuses on only one thing.

 Now let's look at that from the perspective of football training.
 If a coach transmits information non-stop (see training in an isolated form), frequently interrupts classes and issues instructions, training cannot be effective from the point of view of the learning process and the learning brain.
 Training is the conscious transfer of knowledge and will involve young players assimilating information in a similar fashion.
 Only the left (thinking) side of the brain will be involved.
 But because the information will be a lot and frequently transmitted, it will tend to overload young players’ brains.
 Young players will have to think too much and over-analyze the information flowing to them.
 Excessive analysis, too much information and a lack of emotion in the learning process means that the training will not have a positive effect on developing the potential of children and adolescents.
 Training will not be effective and adequate with regard to how the brain learns.
 The development of players' potential will be inhibited.
 The number of mistakes they make will be closely related to the amount of information the brain receives.
 And players will not learn from these mistakes, because they will be a direct consequence of the brain overheating.

 So what should the training look like so that young players learn effectively?